-The global oil and gas security market was valued at USD 25.68 billion in 2015 and is estimated to grow at a CAGR of 5.01%, to reach USD 32.79 billion by 2020.
+The market was valued at USD 25.68 billion in 2015 and is estimated to grow at a CAGR of 5.01%, to reach USD 32.79 billion by 2020.
 Oil and gas are essential global commodities.
 Most the critical infrastructure systems are dependent on oil and gas energy to perform their activities.
 Oil has been world’s foremost commercial energy source for many decades and has played a pivotal role in the 21st-century industrial world economy.

 As per certain reports, starting with the restoration period after the second world war, it is estimated that industrial production nurtured by around 45 times, with four-fifths of the progress occurring during the second half of the century.
 Major global oil reserves are situated in conflict zones and transporting these reserves to various parts of the world is the most challenging security task.
 Oil and gas pipelines are integrated with advanced technological security apparatus.
 This market is segmented into physical and logical securities.